linode/docs/docs/guides/websites/cms/strapi/using-strapi-cms/index.md

         - **Content-type-builder**: *getComponents*, *getComponent*, *getContentTypes*, *getContentType*

-1. Select **Save**, and Strapi displays your new token.
+1. Click **Save**, and Strapi displays your new token.
 Be sure to copy this token, as Strapi does not allow you to look it up later.

 You can test your token and access to the Strapi REST API using cURL.
 Here is an example cURL command that uses the API token to fetch all posts.
 Replace `http://example.com:1337` with your actual Strapi address and `<STRAPI_API_TOKEN>` with you actual API token.